slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 iperf -c <node_1_internal_ip>
 ```
 After a little while, the test will complete, and you should see bandwidth results.
+If desired, you can run this test in reverse by swapping the locations of the client and server.
+Alternately, iPerf's `-r` or `-d` options can be used for running bi-directional tests.

 ### Testing with perfSONAR

 The `perfsonar-testpoint` application can be installed with its default values.
-Do this with the following command:
+Do this with the following command wherever you have the slate client available:
 ```bash
 slate app install perfsonar-testpoint --cluster <cluster_2> --group <your_group>
 ```